MARKETS & COMPETITION

 Always be paranoid

 As Andy Grove, the previous CEO of Intel, always preached “Only the paranoid survive.”
 Complacency is the death knell of organizations.
 The minute you feel like you are on top, you’ve got a big lead, that no one can catch you, is the minute you need never to think that way again, dig even deeper, and execute ever more flawlessly.
 At Goal Zero, while we were the clear leaders in the portable solar power solutions market, I realized that we were way, way behind the leader in an adjacent market that could quickly jump into our market.
-By seeing a potential competitor way ahead on a lot of dimensions, it energized and focused the team in a way that is difficult when you have the mindset of being the clear leader.
+Seeing a potential competitor way ahead on a lot of dimensions, energized and focused the team in a way that is difficult when you have the mindset of being the clear leader.

 Use competition everywhere

 Competition is one of the most used tools of strategic leaders, whether it is in sourcing partners, benchmarking teams, negotiating deals, crowdsourcing projects, or creating healthy and friendly internal competition among team members.
 Utilize competition to get the most out of people and partners.
 At McKinsey, there is a virtual “free market” for projects.
 Partners with new projects have to find consultants that are a good fit for the project and vice versa.
 Great partners always had a lot of demand for their projects and can get their pick of consultants, while strong consultants are in high demand, and can pick their projects and partners.
 At Sports Authority, we benchmarked individual, team and store productivity and customer service metrics against other stores, to tap into the competitive nature of store managers and associates to improve and be the best.
 Figure out how to create mini-markets in your company.